Flotsam, jetsam, lagan and derelict: Flotsam

-Flotsam /ˈflɒtsəm/ (also known as "flotsan") refers to goods from a sunken vessel that have floated to the surface of the sea, or any floating cargo that is cast overboard.
+Flotsam (/ˈflɒt.səm/; also known as "flotsan") refers to goods from a sunken vessel that have floated to the surface of the sea, or any floating cargo that is cast overboard.

 In maritime law, flotsam pertains to goods that are floating on the surface of the water as the result of a wreck or accident.
 One who discovers flotsam is allowed to claim it unless someone else establishes their ownership of it.
 Even when the source is known, items may be considered flotsam claimable by the finder.
 This occurred with up to 110 cargo containers lost by MSC Zoe in heavy seas in January 2019 off the German shore of Borkum; the lost goods found on the Dutch coast were considered flotsam.

 Jetsam

-Jetsam /ˈdʒɛtsəm/ designates any cargo that is intentionally discarded from a ship or wreckage.
+Jetsam (/ˈdʒɛt.səm/) designates any cargo that is intentionally discarded from a ship or wreckage.
 Legally jetsam also floats, although floating is not part of the etymological meaning.
 Generally, "jettisoning" connotes the action of throwing goods overboard to lighten the load of a ship in danger of sinking.

 Per maritime law, one who discovers these artifacts is not required to return them to their rightful owner except in the case where the latter makes a proper claim.

 However, according to the U.S. National Oceanic and Atmospheric Administration "flotsam may be claimed by the original owner, whereas jetsam may be claimed as property of whoever discovers it".